-Below, we share with you simple tricks, which turn your blow-dryer into a styling tool and your basic haircut into a trendy fashion statement.
+Below, we share some simple tricks, turning your blow dryer into a powerful styling tool in your beauty arsenal, allowing you to transform your haircut into different trendy blow dry hairstyles that really make a statement.
 Our tips and tricks also prevent your hair from going limp right after you style it.
-All you need for these techniques is a blow-dryer, a round brush or paddle brush for a sleek style, and heat protectant spray to keep enough moisture in your hair.
+All you need to try out these styling techniques for yourself is a blow dryer, a round brush or paddle brush for a sleek style, and heat protectant spray to keep enough moisture in your hair and avoid heat damage.

-Blow-drying short hair against the grain provides extra volume.
+When blow drying short hair, you can create extra volume by working against the natural fall of your hair – or against the grain if you will.
 You can increase this effect by working a walnut-sized amount of volumizing mousse through your hair in addition to the heat protectant spray.
-Keep working the mousse through your hair during blow-drying.
-This gives your hair plenty of bounce.
-The following simple but effective styling trick keeps hair from going limp as the day progresses.
-If your hair tends to stick to your scalp a short while after styling you should warm strands of hair from the roots to the ends and use clips to hold the strands until the hair is cool.
-Then remove the clips carefully.
+Keep working the mousse through your hair throughout blow drying; this will give your hair plenty of bounce and body.
+If your hair tends to stick to your scalp and look flat a short while after styling, you should warm strands of hair from the roots to the ends and use clips to hold the strands until the hair is cool and then remove the clips carefully.

-Classical bobs look particularly appealing when the hair is silky smooth and shows a lot of volume.
-The hair ends should be softly turned under.
-You can easily achieve this by using a round brush.
-Apply heat protectant spray to your hair before parting the hair on top into sections of equal size.
-Blow-dry every strand separately while slowly pulling it inward over the round brush from the roots to the ends.
-At the same time, you should blow-dry the strands from a 90-degree angle relative to the brush.
+One of the cutest short blow dry hairstyles around is the classical bob, which looks particularly appealing when the hair is silky-smooth with a lot of volume.
+The hair ends should be softly turned under, which you can easily achieve by using a round brush.
+Apply heat protectant spray to your hair before parting as usual and proceed to blow dry every strand separately while slowly pulling it inward over the round brush from the roots to the ends.
+This motion will cause the hair to curl under and frame your face.
+That being said, you should still blow dry the strands from a 90-degree angle relative to the brush to really turn under the hair ends and create fantastic volume as well.
 Repeat this step if necessary.
-This method creates terrific volume AND inward turned hair ends.
-Use extra-gloss hair spray for the finishing touch and hold.
+Use extra-gloss hair spray for the finishing touch and to achieve a day-long hold.

-Who would not love to have rich smooth long hair with extra luster?
-Many women dream of such gorgeous mane.
-It actually does not take much work to come closer to this dream hair.
-Distribute styling mousse in your hair after shampooing.
-Part your hair into several sections and spray the sections with heat protectant.
-Then blow-dry your hair while pulling the pieces through a paddle brush.
+When it comes to blow dry styles for medium hair or blow dry styles for long hair, patience and perseverance is key.
+Most women with medium to long hair dream of having gorgeous, rich hair that is silky-smooth with a little extra luster.
+With a little work and finesse, you can actually make this dream come true.
+First, distribute styling mousse in your hair after shampooing and part your hair into several sections, spraying each section individually with heat protectant.
+Then blow dry your hair while pulling the pieces through a paddle brush.
 Put the brush next to the roots underneath the strand of hair and pull the entire strand inward through the brush.
-At the same time, blow-dry the brushed strand of hair from above holding the blow-dryer nozzle at a 90-degree angle.
-Now blow-dry the stepped side hair the same way while pulling it inward over a round brush.
-To create the classic look, simply use your fingers to pull your hair in place.
-Alternatively, hang your head upside down and shake your hair for the casual hippie version of this hair style.
+At the same time, blow dry the brushed strand of hair from above, holding the blow dryer nozzle at a 90-degree angle.
+Proceed to blow dry the layered hair on the sides the same way, pulling it inward over a round brush.
+To create the glossy, classic look, simply use your fingers to pull your hair in place.
+Alternatively, you can hang your head upside down and shake your hair out for a more tussled and casual version of this usually sleek blowout hair style.